Jefferies profit rises on higher investment banking income

-(Reuters) - Investment bank Jefferies Group LLC, owned by Leucadia National Corp (LUK.N), reported a 23 percent jump in first-quarter profit as investment banking revenue grew.
+March 4 (Reuters) - Investment bank Jefferies Group LLC, owned by Leucadia National Corp, reported a 23 percent jump in first-quarter profit as investment banking revenue grew.

 The company’s investment banking revenue increased 42 percent to $410 million, while fixed income revenue fell 17 percent to $280 million.